tmcw/memory-geojson/README.md

   accidentally _increasing_ the memory requirements of some datasets seems like it would require compression-like logic.

+## Running it

+This repo is using Node's built-in test framework (as of Node v18).
+So, have Node v18 and run `node --test`.
+No deps are required so far.

 ## Future

 The future of this would be to use it in [Placemark](https://www.placemark.io/),